Prophecy

 Jasher 8:1-7

-And when all the wise men and conjurors went out from the house of Terah, they lifted up their eyes toward heaven that night to look at the stars, and they saw, and behold one very large star came from the east and ran in the heavens, and he swallowed up the four stars from the four sides of the heavens.
-And all the wise men of the king and his conjurors were astonished at the sight, and the sages understood this matter, and they knew its import.
-And they said to each other, “This only betokens the child that has been born to Terah this night, who will grow up and be fruitful, and multiply, and possess all the earth, he and his children forever, and he and his seed will slay great kings, and inherit their lands.”
+After the wise men and conjurors left Terah’s house, they looked up at the sky.
+That night, they saw a large star rise from the east and move across the heavens.
+It swallowed up 4 stars from the 4 directions of the sky.
+All the king’s wise men and conjurors were amazed at what they saw.
+The sages understood what it meant and said to each other, “This can only be about the child born to Terah tonight.
+He will grow up, be fruitful, multiply, and take possession of the whole earth—he and his descendants forever.
+He and his offspring will defeat great kings and inherit their lands.”

 Climax